drewgolden/balena-ads-b/README.md

  18. Enter `0` to disable log file writing.
  19. When asked for a log file path, just hit return.
  20. The configuration will now be submitted, and you are redirected back to the terminal.
  21. At the prompt, type `cat /etc/fr24feed.ini`.
-Your FlightRadar settings will be displayed.
+Your Flightradar24 settings will be displayed.
  22. Find the line starting with `fr24key=`, and copy the string between the quotes.
 It will look something like this: `dv4rrt2g122g7233`.
  23. Click on the *Device Variables*-button – *D(x)* in the left-hand menu.
 Add a variable named `FR24_KEY` and paste the value from the previous step, e.g. `dv4rrt2g122g7233`.
  24. Restart the *fr24feed* application under *Services* by clicking the "cycle" icon next to the service name.
- 25. As soon as your receiver starts receiving data, you will receive an e-mail from FlightRadar24 containing your login credentials.
+ 25. Head over to [Flightradar24's website](https://www.flightradar24.com/premium/signup) and create a new *Basic* account, using the *exact same email address* that you filled in in step 5.
+ 26. Shortly after your receiver starts feeding data to Flightradar24, your *Basic* account will be upgraded to their *Business* plan.
+Enjoy!

 ## Part 5 – Configure Plane Finder
 ### Alternative A: Port an existing Plane Finder receiver